xiaoylu/leetcode_category/TopologicalSort/Readme.md

         return cnt
 ```

-Another way for topological sort is DPS.
+Another way for topological sort is DFS.

 The post order visit would always put a root **after** its children.

-Starting from different root, we keep the maximum post-visiting time (MPT) of each node (if a node has been visited, then store the larger one).
+Starting from different roots, we keep the maximum post-visiting time (MPT) of each node (if a node has been visited, then store the larger one).

 It ensures that the root's MPT would higher than the children's MPT.
 So you have one total order here.